TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 63/Psalms 63.4.md

 ---

-So will I bless thee while I live: I will lift up my hands in thy name.
+So I will bless you while I live.
+I will lift up my hands in your name.